Contents

 These microvias open up when the temperature rises above Tg and close or self-heal when the temperature gets below Tg.
 Since these separations or cracks self-heal, the only way to identify them is to monitor the resistance of the microvia through the entire temperature cycle to observe that failure mechanism.
 IPC-TM-650 2.6.27 method helps manufacturers carry out microvia reliability testing using D-Coupons.
 We will discuss more about D-coupons in an upcoming section.

-To know more about via protection method via tenting, read PCB via tenting design rules and fabrication notes.
+To know more about the via protection method via tenting, read PCB via tenting design rules and fabrication notes.

-5 tips to design reliable microvias
+6 tips to design reliable microvias

 1. Pick a dielectric material suitable for laser drilling